Search your site

 Back 3yo's in Group 1 races whose prices shorten 2 percentage points on the day of their race.

-What an action packed first day at Ascot - who could fail to be impressed by Goldikova's valiant attempt to hold off Canford Cliffs and awed by the nonchalance of Frankel's dismissal of his world class rivals ("got a bit bored in the front" according to his jockey).
+What an action packed first day at Ascot it was in 2011 - who could fail to be impressed by Goldikova's valiant attempt to hold off Canford Cliffs and awed by the nonchalance of Frankel's dismissal of his world class rivals ("got a bit bored in the front" according to his jockey).

 My advice of a reverse forecast between Goldikova and Canford Cliffs paid off, while Prohibit exceeded my expectations and held off Star Witness in 2nd - another reverse forecast would have been in order.